Basal cell skin cancer

-Basal cell carcinoma is almost always a slow-growing form of skin cancer.
+Basal cell cancer is almost always slow-growing.

 Other common types of skin cancer are:

 This type of skin cancer is most common in people over age 40.
-But it can occur in younger people who have had extensive sun exposure.
+But it can also occur in younger people who have had extensive sun exposure.

 You are more likely to get basal cell cancer if you have: